Canop/rhit/website/docs/usage-fields.md

 You choose it with `--field time`, that you may shorten in `-f d`.

+Note that the time is the the server's time.

 # Remote IP

 The remote adresses table isn't displayed by default.